-In accordance with CPUC IRP instructions, MCE developed a Conforming Portfolio using the tools, load shape, supply shapes, and templates provided by the CPUC.
+In accordance with CPUC IRP process, MCE developed a compliant portfolio using the tools and templates provided by the CPUC.

-For its public IRP, and its Preferred Portfolio, MCE's modeling process employs a comprehensive, MCE-specific set of considerations, including:
+For its public IRP, MCE's modeling process employs a comprehensive, MCE-specific set of considerations, including:

-- 1. A forecast of enrolled customers for its Light Green, Deep Green, and Local Sol programs and their projected aggregate electricity consumption and peak capacity requirements; - 2.
-A forecast of customer count by end-use classification (residential, commercial, etc.); - Projections of load modifying impacts such as incremental energy efficiency, behind the meter distributed generation (NEM), and vehicle electrification are added to MCE's baseline electricity and capacity forecast; - 4.
-Board adopted portfolio targets relating to key policy metrics (e.g., renewable energy content, GHG-free energy content, local renewable generation, etc.), MCE quantifies its aggregate requirements for the various energy products, consistent with Board policy and the load forecast; - 5.
+- 1. A forecast of enrolled customers for its Light Green, Deep Green, and Local Sol programs - 2.
+A forecast of customers by end-use classification (residential, commercial, etc.) - 3.
+Projections of load modifying impacts such as incremental energy efficiency, behind the meter distributed generation (NEM), and vehicle electrification - 4.
+Board adopted portfolio targets relating to key policy metrics (e.g., renewable energy content, GHG-free energy content, local renewable generation, etc.), - 5.
 Anticipated energy production and capacity for resources under contract projected forward for the Planning Period; - 6.
-Quantification of net open positions for the various energy and capacity products on various time scales including calendar year, month, hourly and sub-hourly; - 7.
-Resource ability to ensure flexibility and adapt to rapidly changing market dynamics; and - 8.
-Portfolio fit such as load hedge value, relative cost, geographic diversity, Resource Adequacy deliverability and value, and technology diversity, among other considerations.
+Quantification of open positions for the various energy and capacity products - 7.
+Short and long-term procurement strategies to remain current with changing market dynamics - 8.
+Portfolio fit such as cost, locational, resource adequacy value and technology, among other considerations iii.
+Assumptions